chrisnoonan98675/site/xl-release/how-to/start-a-release-from-another-release.markdown

 ## Master release with subreleases

+In the "master release" scenario, one release starts several "subreleases" and then waits for them to finish.
+A Create Release task starts each subrelease, and you can use one or more Gate tasks to cause the master release to wait until the subreleases are complete.

-For example, you can create a "master release" that will start several "subreleases" and then wait for them to finish.
-The Create Release task can be confgued to return the newly created release's unique ID in an output variable; you can then use this variable in other tasks, such as a [Gate task](/xl-release/how-to/create-a-gate-task.html) as shown below.
+The Create Release task and Gate task are linked through a [variable](/xl-release/how-to/create-release-variables.html).
+You can configure each Create Release task to return the unique ID of the newly created release in an output variable.
+Then, you can add each variable as a [dependency](/xl-release/how-to/create-a-gate-task.html#dependencies) in a Gate task.

-This is a master release that will start three subreleases:
+This is an example of a master release that will start three subreleases:

 ![Sample "master release"](../images/create-release-examples/create-release-task-example-master-with-subreleases-01.png)